AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/SDK quickstart/agora_chat_get_started_rn.md

 ## Next steps

-For demonstration purposes, Agora Chat provides an app server that enables you to quickly retrieve a token using the App Key given in this guide.
+For demonstration purposes, Agora Chat uses temporary tokens generated from Agora Console for authentication in this guide.
 In a production context, the best practice is for you to deploy your own token server, use your own [App Key](./enable_agora_chat?platform=React%20Native#get-the-information-of-the-agora-chat-project) to generate a token, and retrieve the token on the client side to log in to Agora.
-For how to implement a server that generates and serves tokens on request, see [Generate a User Token](./generate_user_tokens?platform=React%20Native).
+For how to implement a server that generates and serves tokens on request, see [Generate a User Token](../Develop/Authentication).

 ## Reference
 For details, see the [sample code](https://github.com/AgoraIO/Agora-Chat-API-Examples/tree/main/Chat-RN/quick_start_demo) for getting started with Agora Chat.